International Human Rights Law Summer School 2018

 Prof David Kinley (2 semester credits)

 The class examines the relationship between international human rights standards and global trade and investment, corporate governance and competition, international finance, and economic development.
-The specific topics that are covered examine the principles, policies, laws and institutions relating to the human rights implications of global finance (including following the Global Financial Crisis), corporations and commerce, aid and economic development, international trade, and the notions of good governance and the rule of law, as well as an assessment of what prospects and possibilities lie ahead in the field.
+The specific topics covered examine the principles, policies, laws and institutions relating to the human rights implications of the main drivers of the global economy – namely, transnational corporations and commerce, global financial institutions and financial flows, aid agencies and economic development, and international trade regimes.
+The class also considers the importance of good governance and the rule of law to the protection of human rights alongside sustainable economic development.
+The class finishes with an open-ended assessment of the main problems and possibilities that lie ahead in the field.
 The course is evaluated by way of a written examination (80%) and class participation (20%).

 International Human Rights and Refugee Law (p.m.)